EFSCOIN/Efscoin/README.md

 Please note that RISC OS cannot be installed by the EFSCOIN FULL version due to the amount of space taken up by the included Operating Systems.

-If you want to install RISC OS, use EFSCOIN-Lite instead, or change the included operating systems.
+If you want to install RISC OS, use EFSCOIN Lite instead, or change the included operating systems.

 #### OS Network Download

 Both versions of EFSCOIN allow additional Operating Systems to be downloaded from our remote repository.
-To do this, the EFSCOIN Efs must be connected to a wired network, or it can connect over Wifi using the [EFSCOIN Efs USB wifi dongle](https://github.com/products/usb-wifi-dongle/) or the EFSCOIN Efs Model B built-in wifi.
+To do this, the EFSCOIN Efs must be connected to a wired network, or it can connect over Wifi using the [EFSCOIN Efs USB wifi](https://github.com/efscoin/efscoin/usb-wifi/) or the EFSCOIN Efs Model built-in wifi.

 Once connected, the Efs will only show a list of Operating Systems that are appropriate to your Efs Model.
 If you want to see ALL available OSes, edit the `recovery.cmdline` file in the root EFSCOIN directory and append `showall` to the arguments list.